Cookware

 margarine, cut into small pieces prior to adding to the flour.

-butter, freeze it first.
-When ready to use, shred the frozen butter into the
+freeze it first.
+When ready to use, shred the frozen butter into the flour with

-just enough liquid to moisten the flour without drenching it.
-Liquids should be
+enough liquid to moisten the flour without drenching it.
+Liquids should be well

-well chilled (actually liquids should be ice cold).
-The mixing after water is
+chilled (actually liquids should be ice cold).
+The mixing after water is added

-added is critical in making pie dough - water should be added gradually to the
+is critical in making pie dough - water should be added gradually to the dry

 Mix by hand with your fingers